 - Use a whisk or fork to mix the coconut aminos and corn starch.
 Mix it in your measuring cup to save washing a bowl.

-- Pour the liquid into a small pot and heat on medium for 1 minute.
+- Pour the liquid into a small pot and heat on medium for 1 minute, stirring constantly.
+The cornstarch will sink to the bottom.
+To be sure that it incorporates evenly keep stirring.

-- Stir in the oil and stir until the sauce bubbles and thickens.
+- Turn up the heat and stir until the sauce bubbles and thickens.
 Remove from the heat.

 - Add the sauce to your stir-fry when the stir fry items are almost fully cooked.
 Use 2-3 tablespoons per cup of veggies/proteins.